-I TABLE 14: RED FLAGS AT 4 MONTHS
+TABLE 14: RED FLAGS AT 4 MONTHS

-\$)/ @ He doesn't watch things/ people as they move.
+He doesn't watch things/ people as they move.

-\$/⊅ He doesn't respond to sounds.
+- Me doesn't respond to sounds.

-\$/∞ He doesn't smile at people.
+- 🦻 🐢 He doesn't smile at people.

-٠ He cannot hold his head steady.
+- He cannot hold his head steady.

-9/ • He doesn't coo or make sounds.
+- \$\mathbb{9} \rightarrow He doesn't coo or make sounds.

-۰ He keeps his hands fisted.
+- He keeps his hands fisted.

-۲ He has trouble moving one or both eyes in all directions.
+- He has trouble moving one or both eyes in all directions.

-- Baby rolls over from front to back and, by 7 months, back to front. - She begins to sit without support with a straight back (5-9 months). - She reaches out and grasps objects with a palmar grasp, and passes a toy from one hand to the other. - V/☞ She bears weight on her legs in supported standing. - Lying on her abdomen (prone), she lifts her head and chest up well. - Her primitive reflexes have disappeared or are much weaker now.
+Baby rolls over from front to back and, by 7 months, back to front. - She reaches out and grasps objects with a palmar grasp, and passes a toy from one hand to the other. - She bears weight on her legs in supported standing. - Lying on her abdomen (prone), she lifts her head and chest up well. - Her primitive reflexes have disappeared or are much weaker now.